xolox/python-rotate-backups/README.rst

    "``-x``, ``--exclude=PATTERN``","Don't process backups that match the shell pattern given by ``PATTERN``.
 This argument can be repeated.
 Make sure to quote ``PATTERN`` so the shell doesn't expand the pattern before it's received by rotate-backups."
+   "``-r``, ``--relaxed``","By default the time window for each rotation scheme is enforced (this is referred to as strict rotation) but the ``-r``, ``--relaxed`` option can be used to alter this behavior.
+The easiest way to explain the difference between strict and relaxed rotation is using an example:

+   - When using strict rotation and the number of hourly backups to preserve is three, only backups created in the relevant time window (the hour of the most recent backup and the two hours leading up to that) will match the hourly frequency.

+   - When using relaxed rotation the three most recent backups will all match the hourly frequency (and thus be preserved), regardless of the calculated time window.

+   If the explanation above is not clear enough, here's a simple way to decide whether you want to customize this behavior or not:

+   - If your backups are created at regular intervals and you never miss an interval then strict rotation (the default) is probably the best choice.

+   - If your backups are created at irregular intervals then you may want to use the ``-r``, ``--relaxed`` option in order to preserve more backups."
    "``-i``, ``--ionice=CLASS``","Use the ""ionice"" program to set the I/O scheduling class and priority of the ""rm"" invocations used to remove backups. ``CLASS`` is expected to be one of the values ""idle"", ""best-effort"" or ""realtime"".
 Refer to the man page of